 Get your spouse on board

 "I've noticed these changes in Junior's behavior over the last three months.
-I'm concerned because….
-I think this is something we should address now, and I don't know how to do this on my own.
+I'm concerned because...And I think this is something we should address now.
+I don't know how to do this on my own.
 So I think a therapist could help us figure it out."

 If your spouse objects, try to get to the underlying concern.
 Is it money?
-Look at what your insurance covers, and remember that many therapists over sliding fee scales.
+Look at what your insurance covers and remember that many therapists offer sliding-scale fees.
 Is it the stigma?
-Talk about your responsibility as parents and why that matters to you more than what people will say or think.
+Talk about your responsibility as parents and why that matters to you more than what people say or think.
 Is it simply that your spouse doesn't believe in therapy?
-Tell him he doesn't have to believe in it, he just has to believe that you think it might work.
+Tell him he doesn't have to believe in it -- he just has to believe that you think it might work.

-Making the decision to put your child in therapy isn't something to be taken lightly -- but it's also not something so big it should immobilize you.
+Making the decision to put your child in therapy isn't something to take lightly -- but it's also not something so big it should immobilize you.
 If you think it will help, start making calls and get an appointment.
 Get the process started, and start helping your child.

 Read more about kids and counseling